 The Phyllidiella zeylanica is found across the Indian ocean and in the west Pacific.

-The Phyllidiella zeylanica feed mainly feed on certain species of sponge.
+The Phyllidiella zeylanica feed mainly on certain species of sponge.

 They are simultaneous hermaphrodites and mating takes place by darting.
 The individual who darts the other first becomes the dominant male and the other the female.
 Eggs are laid on a solid substrate and when they hatch the larvae become planktonic before growing into adults.